italia/spid-cie-oidc-docs/docs/en/la_federazione_delle_identita.rst

 How to participate
 ++++++++++++++++++

-To take part in the SPID and CIEid Federations, a Leaf Entity must publish its own configuration (Entity Configuration) at its own web endpoint :ref:`.well-known/openid-federation<Esempio_EN1>`.
+To take part in the SPID and CIE id Federations, a participant must publish its own configuration (Entity Configuration) at its own web endpoint :ref:`.well-known/openid-federation<Esempio_EN1>`.

 The technical and administrative representatives complete the administrative procedure,